softEsteban/softEsteban/README.md

 - 🙆 When I craft software and learn new technologies, I try to keep it as closer to the user as posible.
   At the end they will make our software mature, grow and improve.
 ---

-### Let me tell you something!

-> When you study philosophy, time flies as you catch up with everything you want to learn, just like when you learn to code and explore new stacks or brilliant tools.
-In philosophy, you define concepts, build systems, and discover coherent logic, much like crafting software.
-In philosophy, you may feel foolish or regal at times, just as a developer does. 🧠

 <!--
 **softEsteban/softEsteban** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.